leontev-vyacheslav/eta-regulator-board/ project-wiki.md

 It is a web server written to be an efficient and stable server, suitable for lightweight tasks commonly used with embedded devices and proper integration with OpenWrt's configuration framework (UCI).
 In addition, it provides all the functionality expected of present day web servers.

-Then you need edit uhttpd config file adding several lines, like that
+Then you need to edit uhttpd config file adding several lines, like that

 ```yaml
 config uhttpd 'other'